 Matching funds are not required to be eligible for AWPF funding; however, projects that do include matching funds typically receive higher consideration.
 (See Detailed Budget Breakdown above for guidance).
-Identify only matching funds on this form.
+A specific form is not provided for matching funds, but you may consider using the AWPF budget template.
 Please note that matching administration costs are not limited to 5% of the total project costs.